cezarykluczynski/ComicCMS2/README.md

 Use with caution, or actually don't use it at all, at least for now, because it have almost no functionalities implemented.

+## Revision control
+This repository was originally started as a Mercurial repository, for learning purposes.
+It can be used Git and Mercurial alike.
+It has both .gitignore and .hgignore files.

 ## Requirements
 If you like to participate in the development process, here are the requirements: